MohammedHamza0631/MohammedHamza0631/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=MohammedHamza0631" alt="profile views" /> </p>

 <p>Welcome to my GitHub profile!
-I'm currently a third-year engineering student at the National Institute of Technology, Delhi, specializing in Electronics and Communication.
+I'm currently a final-year engineering student at the National Institute of Technology, Delhi, specializing in Electronics and Communication.
 While I haven't ventured into the professional realm yet, my passion lies in both full-stack web development and exploring the exciting world of electronics and communication.

 My GitHub repositories reflect my diverse interests.
 While I'm primarily focused on honing my skills in web development, I also enjoy delving into electronics projects.
 For example, you'll find a repository showcasing a Morse code transmitter and receiver built using Arduino Nano and  RF transceiver, highlighting my enthusiasm for bridging the gap between hardware and software.